Greater Manchester Ageing Hub

 We want to improve the lives of people aged 50 and over living in Greater Manchester.
-Working with our partners we have set up the Greater Manchester Ageing Hub to coordinate this work.
+Our vision is that older residents are able to contribute to and benefit from sustained prosperity and enjoy a good quality of life.
+Working with our partners we have set up the Greater Manchester Ageing Hub to coordinate a strategic response to the opportunities and challenges of an ageing population.

 - to be a global centre of excellence for ageing, pioneering research, technology and new ideas